solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

     FOR EACH ROW EXECUTE PROCEDURE audit_account_update();
 ```

-The historical data is stored in the account_audit table.

 The trigger can be dropped to disable this feature, for example,

 ```
 DROP TRIGGER account_update_trigger ON account;